Academic Success and Student Progress

 Students may return to the College of Arts & Sciences from Academic Time Away only when they demonstrate, under the conditions set for each individual case, a capacity to work productively at the level required by the College.

-Take a Leave of Withdrawl from WashU
+Take a Leave of Withdraw from WashU

 From time-to-time students may need to take time away from their studies at WashU.
 If you are required or need to request to take a leave from your studies at WashU, you are advised to discuss your progression and your needs with your Four-Year Advisor before taking any steps.
 The process to Take a Leave or Withdraw from WashU is available as you explore what’s best for you.